How Much Does an Asphalt Driveway Cost?

 How Much Does It Cost to Pave a Two-Car Driveway?

 Because asphalt is a petroleum product, prices rise and fall with the oil market.
 The average $3 to $5 per square foot price could fluctuate.
 That said, you may want to budget $5 to $7 per square foot to make sure you don’t go over your limit.
 You should also factor in any local building permits and drainage requirements.

 The average two-car driveway is about 640 square feet, Between materials and labor, the national average cost of the job is between $1,900 and $3,200, but you may want to budget up to $5,000 for the project.

 Plan ahead for the project.
 If you’re replacing an existing driveway or upgrading for improved access to your garage, you’ll need to plan to park your car somewhere else during construction.

 What's a Cheaper Way to Build a Driveway?

 Loose, bulk materials are common alternatives homeowners can look to when budgets are tight, yet driving in mud remains undesirable.
-Gravel can cost as little as 50 cents per square foot.
+HomeGuide says gravel can cost as little as 50 cents per square foot.
 Plus, comparable materials like crushed stone, concrete and asphalt can be found in some areas.

 A base layer of crushed stone and some kind of edging material will help stabilize the gravel on the surface.
-If these reinforcement measures aren’t in your budget, at very least you should compact the gravel into the surface of the soil, somewhat, to keep the material in place as you drive over it.
+If these reinforcement measures aren’t in your budget, at the very least, you should compact the gravel into the surface of the soil to keep the material in place as you drive over it.